 One of the toughest adjustments to university life can be getting to grips with cooking, even in a student home with a large kitchen!
 Luckily, we’ve put together a list of the 5 best student cookbooks ever to help you through it.
 A Girl Called Jack: 100 Delicious Budget Recipes by Jack Monroe – £12.99 This is a

 Coping with university stress can be difficult.
 Moving home in general is one of the most stressful things you can do.
 Even discounting the escalation in studies, you’re suddenly having to manage your money, learn basic life skills and find the perfect student house, all in the space of a few months.
 So how can

 Writing an essay can be a real drag.
 When it’s just you on your own, hammering away at your keyboard, you can feel as though there’s no help out there.
-Thankfully though that isn’t the case.
-There’s actually a lot of tools and services out there online that will help you out when you’re
+Thankfully that isn’t the case.
+There’s actually a lot of tools and services out there.
+Here’s ten of the best tools out there for

 It can be tricky to do Christmas shopping as a student.
 You want to treat your loved ones and show your appreciation for their support.
 But you’re getting by on a student loan and whatever part time jobs you might have been able to get!
 Here are some great ways to do Christmas shopping for